Regarding IoT applications and power, which is the approach of Dimac Red and its partners?

 - Finally, wake-up signals allow IoT devices to remain asleep and not periodically check for incoming signals.
 While the device is asleep it must receive a wake-up message before turning back on again.
 This method is especially useful for devices that don’t need to communicate for long periods of time.

-Good design methodology approach from Dimac Red’ Partners
+Good design methodology approach from Dimac Red’ partners

 We saw that the problem of power management is complex and has many aspects.
 We also understood that a careful approach to the design is key in order to get good and scalable results.
 Let’s see what Dimac Red’s partner, Microchip Technology, offers as solutions for low power consumption IOT applications, which we will call from now on “sensor”.

-- How to make the right choices for the application ?
+- How to make the right choices for the application?

-- What are good practices, the do’s and don’ts when optimizing battery life ?
+- What are good practices, the do’s and don’ts when optimizing battery life?

-- How to gain agility and thus enable innovation ?
+- How to gain agility and thus enable innovation?

-- How to control or even shorten my design cycle ?
+- How to control or even shorten my design cycle?

-- Insure the highest robustness ?
+- Ensure the highest robustness?

-- Optimize the cost ?
+- Optimize the cost?

 A good strategy depends first and foremost on your application requirements